DanielYesteLopez/uTrack/README.md

 ·Jorge

 ## License
-Distribution and copy is not authorized by the authors
+Distribution and copy is not authorized by the authors.